-The most frequently used definition for intentional infliction of emotional distress (IIED) is "one who by extreme and outrageous conduct intentionally or recklessly causes severe emotional distress to another is subject to liability for that emotional distress and for any bodily harm that results from it."
-In other words, if a defendant intentionally does something truly awful to a plaintiff, the plaintiff can sue for IIED and recover damages simply for his or her emotional pain and suffering.
+One definition of intentional infliction of emotional distress might look something like this: "Liability for IIED can arise when one person's extreme and outrageous conduct intentionally or recklessly causes severe emotional distress to another."
+In other words, if a defendant intentionally does something truly awful to a plaintiff, the plaintiff can sue for IIED and recover compensation (damages) simply based on his or her emotional distress.
 If the severe emotional distress also makes the plaintiff ill or causes some other physical problem, the plaintiff can recover damages for that harm as well.
-Read on to learn more about IIED (one of a handful of intentional tort claims).
+Read on to learn more about IIED.

-Emotional distress damages are available when the harm results from another tort, such as assault.
-In those cases, the conduct does not necessarily need to be “extreme and outrageous.”
-However, if the plaintiff is suing for IIED unconnected to another tort, he or she must prove that the defendant engaged in extreme and outrageous conduct.
-Only conduct that goes beyond all possible bounds of decency and is regarded as atrocious and utterly intolerable in a civilized community will make a defendant liable for IIED.
+However, if the plaintiff is suing for IIED unconnected to another tort, he or she must usually prove that the defendant engaged in extreme and outrageous conduct.
+Often, only conduct that goes beyond all possible bounds of decency can make a defendant liable for IIED.
 Whether the defendant's conduct meets this threshold is a question for the judge or jury.
 Here are some examples:

-The extreme and outrageous conduct may take place in the course of a relationship in which the defendant holds authority or other power over the plaintiff or the plaintiff's interests.
-If the authority -- such as police officers, school authorities, landlords, and collecting creditor -- abuse their positions in some extreme manner, they may be liable to the plaintiff for IIED.
-As with other IIED claims, insults and other rude, but not extreme, conduct will not create liability.
+The extreme and outrageous conduct may take place in the course of a relationship in which the defendant holds authority or other power over the plaintiff, or over the plaintiff's interests.
+If the authority—such as a police officer, school official, landlord, or collecting creditor—abuses their position in some extreme manner, they may be liable to the plaintiff for IIED.
+It's important to note that insults and other rude (but not extreme) conduct will not create liability.
 Here are some examples: